America 250: Who was America’s first civil servant? - WTOP News

 Telling the story of the federal workforce wouldn’t be complete without Joseph Nourse, who for over 40 years served our country.

-In that service, he uprooted his life from England and moved multiple times, including during his time as General George Lee’s military secretary during the Revolutionary War.
+In that service, he uprooted his life from England and moved multiple times, including during his time as General Charles Lee’s military secretary during the Revolutionary War.

 After the war, he spent a short time on his family’s farm in Virginia, before heading to Philadelphia to once again work on behalf of the people of the United States.